-The most common answers for the questions why is my rabbit biting me all of a sudden or why does my rabbit develop the habit of biting clothes are:
+The most common answers to the questions Why is my rabbit biting me all of a sudden or Why does my rabbit develop the habit of biting clothes are:

 Normal Habit Of Rabbit

 Biting clothes is the normal habit of a rabbit.
 After all, a rabbit is meant to be a natural chewer and digger.
-Per year, teeths of rabbit grows up to 4 to 5 inches and they need to trim them by biting, chewing, nibbling, and gnawing.
+Per year, the teeth of rabbits grow up to 4 to 5 inches and they need to trim them by biting, chewing, nibbling, and gnawing.

 But this habit becomes destructive in the absence of proper resources.
-So always keep them occupied with a variety of chewing stuffs.
+So always keep them occupied with a variety of chewing stuff.

 They Feel Bored